 There are many variations on the classic croissant.
 Almond croissants, raspberry croissants or ones with a hint of pistachio are all worth sampling.
 I have even heard of a chocolate orange croissant.

 France’s famous pastry, the “pain au chocolat,” a more rectangular-shaped croissant with chocolate filling is always a good idea.
 In the southwest of France, this much-loved pastry is called the “chocolatine” and in certain regions in the north, it is referred to as “petit pain au chocolat.”
+If you are looking for the best pain au chocolat in Paris, it is a sure bet that “the best croissant in Paris” bakeries also excel at making pain au chocolat!

-Tips For Ordering The Best Croissant in Paris
+3 Tips For Ordering The Best Croissant in Paris

-Always ask for a butter croissant, a “croissant au beurre.”
-Most boulangeries do not have an area to sit, therefore take your croissant(s) back to your Airbnb or to a bench in a park and … devour.
+3. Most French bakeries do not have an area to sit, therefore take your perfect croissants back to your Airbnb or a bench in a park and … devour.
 Elegantly, of course.

-1. The Best Croissant In Paris: Du Pain Et Des Idées
+1. Du Pain Et Des Idées

 34 rue Yves Toudic, 10th arrondissement